-Trump administration ends NIH funding for fetal tissue research
+Trump administration restricts NIH funding for fetal tissue research

 The contract was the only intramural contract -- research conducted within the National Institutes of Health (NIH) -- that had been identified.
 The decision not to renew the contract will mean that the administration is no longer conducting intramural NIH-funded research with fetal body parts from elective abortions.

-Extramural research grants will not currently be affected during their contract period, but new applications or renewed contracts will be subjected to a strict review by an ethics review board.
+Extramural research grants -- for research outside of NIH institutions -- will not currently be affected during their contract period, but new applications or renewed contracts will be subjected to a strict review by an ethics review board.

-An official noted there are other ways of acquiring fetal tissue other than from abortions, including from cord tissue or when a thymus is removed from a child with a congenital heart defect.
+An official noted there are ways of acquiring fetal tissue other than from abortions, including from cord tissue or when a thymus is removed from a child with a congenital heart defect.
 Officials pointed to the decision as an example of the administration’s broader pro-life agenda.

 “It fits inside the wider context of the president’s pro-life agenda since he was sworn into office, So you’ve seen a consistent pattern of pro-life-focused decisions and policy decisions from the president over the last two and a half years,” an official said.

-“This is consistent with that direction and there will be continued work on the pro-life agenda throughout the rest of the first term and the second term as well, and so we will always work to air on the side of life in all critical decisions that come to the Oval Office at the president’s direction,” the official said.
+“This is consistent with that direction and there will be continued work on the pro-life agenda throughout the rest of the first term and the second term as well, and so we will always work to err on the side of life in all critical decisions that come to the Oval Office at the president’s direction,” the official said.

 The HHS push comes amid a heated national debate on abortion.